Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Escalating to AFCA

-The Australian Financial Complaints Authority (AFCA) is the external dispute resolution scheme for financial services complaints in Australia, including private health insurance.
-It is free to use, independent, and its decisions are legally binding on insurers.
+The Australian Financial Complaints Authority (AFCA) is the external dispute resolution scheme for financial services in Australia, including private health insurance.
+It is free to use, independent, and its decisions are binding on insurers.

-When can you go to AFCA?
+When you can go to AFCA

 What AFCA can do

-Need help with your complaint?
+Need help navigating your complaint?

 Self-Guided